jer4q/nekoget/README.md

 A simple tool for getting images from NekosAPI and yande.re. **(Linux ONLY)**

+## Note
+I apologize in advance for possible issues that I may accidentally cause on the project.
+I have not used **Github**, and I have never maintained a package on the **AUR**.
+There can be some simple complications that may happen, but there shouldn't be anything major.

 ### Maturity ratings
 For NekosAPI, do **NOT** rely on the maturity ratings too much, as the API does sometimes accidentally include NSFW material as "safe" or "suggestive".
 This is not something I can control, and I do not blame the team behind NekosAPI either.
 All the things listed below, are under the impression that it may be very unreliable.
 - safe : mostly safe content